cadogsoftware/cadogsoftware.github.io/docs/spring-rest/SpringRESTBestPractices.md

 # Building a Good REST Service with Spring

 ## Introduction
-We have developed many so called 'REST' services with Spring, but what makes a good REST service as opposed to just an RPC style service.
-Read on for more.
+We have developed many so called 'REST' services with Spring, but what makes a good REST service as opposed to just an RPC style service?
+Read on to find answers to that question.

-This guide is rightly based on Spring's recommendations, with our own comments added in.
+This guide is based on Spring's recommendations, with our own comments added in.
 The Spring resources that were used in putting this guide together are here:

 * [Building a RESTful Web Service](https://spring.io/guides/gs/rest-service/)
 * [Building REST services with Spring](https://spring.io/guides/tutorials/rest/)

 We have built a project containing services to perform CRUD operations on our domain object, in this case Books, but it could be anything.

 The full source code can be found here: [API Best Practices](https://github.com/cadogsoftware/APIBestPractices)

 ### Summary of Best Practices used here

-This section has been provided for the reader who just wants a quick summary of the best practices we have shown in what follows

-TODO: add to this as we go along
+There are many best practices used in the service we have developed, but here is a summary of what we think are the most important ones:

 - In our controller(s) use RequestParam for filtering/sorting/searching.
 - Perform minimal processing in Controllers.
 Use a service layer to help separate logic.
 - Separate the client's view of the data from that stored in the database.
--
+- Don't remove old fields in your model, support them.

+More detail about each of the above follows.

 ## Sample code

-This is in progress!
-There are some 'TODOs' in the code samples at the moment.
-Hopefully these are self-explanatory.
-They will be resolved soon.

 Some best practices that are worth highlighting are shown in bold and start with *** BEST PRACTICE ***.